 A smart trucker is always prepared for bad weather conditions....the truck is equipped with necessary supplies and outfitted for all driving conditions.

-A smart trucker always uses common sense and their best judgment.
-That's what keeps a trucker safe.
+A smart trucker always uses common sense and their best judgment.....one of the most critical of winter trucking safety tips.